box-products/handbook/how-we-work.md

 ## Asynchronously

-We have people working all sorts of different hours and from all sorts of different places at Box Products.
+We have people working all sorts of different hours and from all sorts of different places at SALT Insure.
 That alone makes it hard to enforce a lot of tightly-coupled workflows during the day (that’s a feature not a bug).
-Most of the work you do at Box Products shouldn’t require you to be in constant communication throughout the entire day with someone.
+Most of the work you do at SALT Insure shouldn’t require you to be in constant communication throughout the entire day with someone.

 It’s far better for everyone’s concentration and sanity if you collaborate as though most things will get answered